Ride Leader Guidelines

 2. Count the number of riders.

-4. Co-opt an experienced rider to be the "Tail End Charlie" or "Kelpie".
+4. Co-opt an experienced rider to be the "Tail End Charlie".

-6. Explain that if they leave the ride, they need to inform you or the Tail End Charlie.
+6. Explain that if any rider leaves the ride, they need to inform you (the leader) or the Tail End Charlie.

 DURING THE RIDE